 When you are not wearing them, keep your jewels in a cloth or in a bag: air, humidity and sea salt accelerate oxidation.
 Do not wear your jewellery in a swimming pool (because of the chlorine), in the sea, or when using chemicals (like cleaning products,…).
 Avoid bathing with your jewellery in general.

-You can use lime juice to clean your brass jewellery and make it shine: apply the juice, wait few minutes, dry it and then scrub smoothly with a dry and soft piece of cloth to make it shine (avoid tissue or kitchen roll paper, since that could leave small scratches on the metal).
+You can use lime juice to clean your brass jewellery and make it shine: apply the juice or dip the jewel in the juice, wait 5 to 10 minutes, rinse it, dry it properly (important!) and then scrub smoothly with a dry and soft piece of cloth to make it shine.

 You can also use a product developed to clean copper, brass or bronze, available in all big hardware stores.
 In Jamaica you can find such a product under the name of « Brasso ».
 Should this product get into small irregularities of your jewel’s surface, remove it using a soft old toothbrush, a cotton bud, or even a coton yarn the way you use dental floss.

 We can also clean it for you for a small fee.

 * How do I measure my ring size?

 The best way is to getting sized by a jeweler.
 You can still measure it yourself, either measure your finger (with a strip of paper, a string or with floss), or a ring which fits you already.
 Here is a website helping you to do this accurately: click here.

 * What is the price range of your jewellery?

 For the small series and unique pieces in brass, roughly: